 Tuesday, November 27, 2018- GoTo Meeting - Family Peer Support – Presenters: Jill Santiago and Crystal Karenchak

 The PA Care Partnership, in collaboration with the Office of Mental Health and Substance Abuse Services and various other SAMHSA grants is supporting the implementation of Family Peer Support Specialist training around the Commonwealth.
-This is a new service to the Commonwealth, and is not yet billable to Medicaid.
+This is a new service to the Commonwealth and is not yet billable to Medicaid.
 You are invited to learn about the service, hear about the certification process through the PA Certification Board, and hear about updates related to the future funding of this service.
-Through this interactive learning experience, you can be on the forefront of this family driven service.
+Through this interactive learning experience, you can be at the forefront of this family driven service.

 - Overview of the Family Peer Specialist Training

 - Next steps for Family Peer Specialist Training